vincent-lg/vanciamud/docs/dev/tutorial/command.md

     TalisMUD relies on another tool, called `table`, to display information in a text-based representation.
 Although it doesn't sound that hard to code that yourself, the provided tool handles cell wrapping (if text is too big for a column), coloring (if text contains color codes) and different kinds of border, along with other features.
 Read [this tutorial on tables](table.md) for more information.

+*   I need to create a command that can support many different syntax.
+Is that possible?

+    If you want to create a command that can be used in different ways (like `say something` or `say something to X`), you can create [argument branches](command-branches.md).
+That's a way to have alternative list of arguments and different `run` methods, which is handy for commands with a complex syntax.

 ## Troubleshooting

 With flexibility comes some risks: sometimes we work on a command and it's not even added.
 Sometimes our command does fail and we don't know why.
 This section gives guidance on how to debug in both these situations.